 Step 1: Install Claude Desktop

-If you don’t have it: claude.ai/download. macOS and Windows.
-No official Linux build (May 2026).
+If you don’t have it: claude.ai/download. macOS and Windows, plus an official Linux beta since the end of June 2026.

 Step 2: Add an MCP server (Custom Connector for remote, config file for local)